jsguy/jquery.responsive.js/README.md

 There are a few different use cases where this library might be useful:

-* You want to support IE8, (which doesn't honour media queries)
 * You want to make an element responsive, as opposed to using media queries which respond only to screen size
+* You want to support IE8, (which doesn't honour media queries) - simply prefix the  body tag, and you can use the responsive class names